The Importance of Eye Exams

 Eye exams also give doctors information and clues that health problems may be present elsewhere in the body.
 Diseases like diabetes, high blood pressure (hypertension), tumours, and even eye cancer can be recognized in the ocular system before there are more obvious physical signs.

-What Happens in an Eye Exam?
+What Happens at an Eye Exam?

 The best way to get the most out of an exam is to come prepared with your personal health history.
 Our eye doctors will ask you several questions about your overall health, previous eye conditions, and any family health issues that may be hereditary.